open-telemetry/opentelemetry-specification/specification/logs/sdk.md

 **Returns:** `Void`

+It is implementation specific whether and how the `logRecord` passed by the SDK is shared between the processors.
+Log record mutations do not have to be visible in next registered processors.

-A `LogRecordProcessor` may freely modify `logRecord` for the duration of the `OnEmit` call.
+If the `logRecord` is shared, then a `LogRecordProcessor` may freely modify `logRecord` only for the duration of the `OnEmit` call.
+The modifications applied for ther shared data are visible in subsequent registred processors.
 If `logRecord` is needed after `OnEmit` returns (i.e. for asynchronous processing) only reads are permitted.

+If the `logRecord` is not shared, then modifications done on the `logRecord` are local.
+If the modification is needed in another processor, then the processor making the modification needs to call the other processor's `OnEmit` and pass the locally modified `logRecord`.

 #### ShutDown